Bio Miracle Bokutte Upa: Gameplay

 Bio Miracle Bokutte Upa's main character is a baby called Upa that uses a rattle to attack his enemies.
 When injured by the rattle, the enemy inflates and floats away.
 These inflated enemies can then be used as temporary floating platforms to climb to higher places or they can also be used as weapons if pushed in any direction.
 If used as a platform, Upa must not stay on top for too long or otherwise it will explode.
 But if used as a weapon, Upa has to pounce or use his rattle on the inflated enemy to cause it to careen.
 The enemy will then ricochet off objects and potentially cause damage to both the protagonist and other enemies if it comes in contact with them.

 The game uses a health meter to monitor the player's remaining life which can be replenished by obtaining bottles of milk scattered throughout the levels.
 A heart icon can also be obtained, increasing the maximum health by one unit for the duration of the current world.

 Most items, including the milk bottles and hearts, can be collected by striking special blocks which feature Upa's face.
 Other items include: Apples, which increase the player's score; hourglasses, which temporarily freeze enemies in place; bells, which give Upa temporary invincibility and the ability to run; and scorpion blocks, which kill all enemies on-screen when they are pushed off a platform and hit the ground.

 Release history

 Cartridge version

 In 1993, it was released as a cartridge for the Famicom itself.
 While it is practically identical to the Disk System version of the game, there are a few differences.

 The most notable difference is the game's sound.
 The Family Computer Disk System contained an extra audio channel not available in the Family Computer/NES games.
 To compensate for the missing audio channel, the music in the Family Computer cartridge version had to be remixed.
-Also, a difficulty option was added to the Famicom.

 Additionally, the player is given a choice between an "Easy" mode, where enemy damage is reduced and the player starts with more lives, and a "Normal" mode, which is the same difficulty as the original FDS version.

 Finally, among the smallest of alterations to the game is the title screen, which no longer contains a large image of Upa when it is first displayed.